walter-a-jablonowski/apartments-log/ai.md

     - use a json file to remember the last id
   - a list of multiple status texts (list group): date (optional) and text

-Add typical CRUD functions everywhere.
-Make it user friendly.
+Add typical CRUD functions everywhere in a user friendly way.

 Save the data in /data/data.yml